cwaidmann/Dimensional-Analysis/README.md

+**Notice:** please open this README.md file in Jupyter, or open the [README.ipynb](README.ipynb) file on github to see a correct formatting of the LaTeX math formulas!

 # Dimensional Analysis
 This interactive Jupyter-Notebook (Python 3) determines the dimensionless parameters for a given set of physical variables in accordance with the Buckingham $\Pi$ theorem.